 - Have a quick action;

 - Their production only develops water, hydrogen, and oxygen

 - Generated by-products are not toxic, are environmentally friendly, and do not leave chemical residues;

 - Can be generated in situ by eliminating the handling and storage of chemicals;

 - Can be safely disposed of in sewage systems;

-Our ECA technology incorporating components with a unique architecture that make it revolutionary.
-Unlike other cylindrical coaxial cells, which today are the most common and widely distributed on the market, our cell has been optimized, conceived and developed with a special anode geometry that has allowed to integrate a double electrodes (anode-cathode) cooling system.
+Our ECA technology incorporates components with a unique architecture that makes it revolutionary.
+Unlike other cylindrical coaxial cells, which today are the most common and widely distributed on the market, our cell has been optimized, conceived, and developed with a special anode geometry that has allowed us to integrate a double electrodes (anode-cathode) cooling system.